Environment & Safety

 All new, or substantially changed, mining developments may be subject to environmental risk assessments (ERAs) to identify potential effects on the environment.
 ERAs follow guidance provided by CSA and various agencies, such as Health Canada (HC), Environment and Climate Change Canada (ECCC), Canadian Council of Ministers of the Environment (CCME) and the Canadian Nuclear Safety Commission (CNSC).

-In 2017, Cameco completed an environmental risk assessment (ERA) to align with the standardized requirements found in CSA N288.6-12 ERA at Class I Nuclear Facilities and Uranium Mines and Mills.
-An addendum to the ERA was completed in 2019.
+In 2021, Cameco completed an environmental risk assessment (ERA) in accordance with the standardized requirements found in CSA N288.6-12 Environmental Risk Assessments at Class I Nuclear Facilities and Uranium Mines and Mills.

 Public Summary - Environmental Risk Assessment - Cigar Lake Operation (PDF 1.4 MB)